Diane Clark, Composer/Arranger

 Clark also has two SSA arrangement of Christmas carols for women's voices.
 The first, I Saw Three Ships, was written for the Rhodes College Women's Chorus, which Clark founded and directed.
 The second, Lo, How a Rose E'er Blooming, was commissioned by the choir of the Church in the Hills of Bellaire, MI.
 Both these works are now available online through Sheet Music Plus (SMP).

 Deciding to try her hand at writing a Christian contemporary song, Clark composed Jesus is the Answer, which will soon be available via SMP.

 As a new student of jazz piano, Clark has aided her jazz studies by writing jazz piano arrangements of traditional jazz songs.
-Several of these will also soon be available via SMP.
+Several of these are now available on SMP.